FlexiBake vs Wholesale Handler

 FlexiBake charges $145-$175 per additional user per month.
 Add a new staff member and your bill goes up.

-Wholesale Handler charges one flat price - $39/month.
+Wholesale Handler charges one flat price - $109/month.
 Share access with your whole team at no extra cost.

 Built for the actual problem

 Most wholesale bakeries have 10-50 regular customers who order the same things every week.
-The problem isn't recipe costing or lot tracking - it's that you're spending hours taking orders by phone, text, and email.
+The problem isn't recipe costing or lot tracking - it's the hours spent taking orders by phone, text, and email.

 Wholesale Handler solves that one problem.
 Your customers get a portal where they order themselves.
 You get a dashboard showing what's been ordered.